-The main aim is to establish, and inform guidance for, the best management strategy for patients with nasal obstruction associated with a deviated septum via a randomised controlled trial comparing immediate versus delayed surgery.
+The main aim is to establish, and inform guidance for, the best management strategy for patients with nasal obstruction associated with a deviated septum via a randomised controlled trial of surgery (within 8 weeks) versus medical management.

 3.1.
 Primary Objective